crystal-lang/crystal-book/docs/syntax_and_semantics/c_bindings/lib.md

 ## Reflection

-Lib functions are visible in the macro language anywhere in the program.
+Lib functions are visible in the macro language anywhere in the program using the method [`TypeNode#methods`](https://crystal-lang.org/api/Crystal/Macros/TypeNode.html#methods%3AArrayLiteral%28Def%29-instance-method):

 ```crystal
 lib LibFoo